Shotgun formation: History

 The modern shotgun offense was developed by head coach Red Hickey of the San Francisco 49ers in 1960.

-The shotgun evolved from the single wing and the similar double-wing spread; famed triple threat man Sammy Baugh has claimed that the shotgun was effectively the same as the version of the double-wing he ran at Texas Christian University in the 1930s.
+During his time as head coach of the Edmonton Eskimos (1954–1957), Frank "Pop" Ivy, known as an innovator in college football and in the US and Canadian professional leagues, originally created the formation calling it the "lonesome quarterback".

-The formation was named by San Francisco 49ers head coach Red Hickey, who systematized the modern shotgun offense in 1960.
+San Francisco 49ers head coach Red Hickey, who systematized the modern shotgun offense in 1960, ultimately renamed the formation the "shotgun".
 John Brodie was the first National Football League shotgun quarterback, beating out former starter Y. A. Tittle largely because he was mobile enough to effectively run the formation.

 The New York Jets briefly experimented with the shotgun during the middle of the Joe Namath era to give the bad-kneed and often immobile quarterback more time to set up plays by placing him deeper in the backfield.
 Three years before Dallas ushered in the modern era of the shotgun to the NFL, Joe Theismann of the Toronto Argonauts regularly employed the formation north of the border in the Canadian Football League.
-However, the formation was not used on a regular basis in the NFL until the season, and then only by the Dallas Cowboys, who used the shotgun frequently with Roger Staubach at quarterback.
+However, the formation was not used regularly in the NFL until the season, and then only by the Dallas Cowboys, who used the shotgun frequently with Roger Staubach at quarterback.
 The Cowboy shotgun differed from the 49er shotgun as Staubach generally had a back next to him in the backfield (making runs possible), where Brodie was normally alone in the backfield.

 Since no other NFL teams used the formation during this time, some believed it had been invented by head coach Tom Landry.
 Instead, Landry simply dusted off the old innovation to address a pressing problem: keeping Staubach protected while an unusually young and inexperienced squad (12 rookies made the 1975 Cowboys roster) jelled.
 Dallas ended up in the Super Bowl that season, in no small part due to its new use of the old formation.
 The shotgun became a "signature" formation for the Cowboys, especially during third down situations.

 The shotgun was adopted by more teams throughout the pass-happy late 1980s, and was part of almost every team's offense in the 1990s, eventually becoming a base formation for some teams in the late 2000s.